-The course is organized into modules, listed below.
-For each module, we will view a recorded lecture (we are still following UW guidance on Covid precautions), you will read papers and materials I have selected, we will have an online discussion, and we will meet together for live web conferences.
-To give you perspectives different from mine as your course instructor, I will invite colleagues from different backgrounds to describe their training and daily experience in their role, so you will have a better understanding of how the life of a surgeon, nurse, ER physician, and psychiatrist are different what is the same.
-If hospital policies allow by the end of Spring Quarter (at the moment they do not, but this may change), I'll take you on tours of clinical areas such as a hospital ward, ICU, the Emergency Department, and other areas of interest.
+We're back in person!
+The course is organized into weekly modules, listed below.
+Each week, during our time together in the classroom I'll give an in-person talk we will have discussion in the classroom.
+To get the discussions started, we'll rotate the role of discussion coordinators who will ask 2 or 3 questions on the module topic drawn from the module readings.
+Before or after the time in the classroom, you will read papers and materials I have selected for the module.
+To give you perspectives different from mine as your course instructor, I will invite colleagues from different backgrounds to describe their training and daily experience in their role, so you will have a better understanding of how the life of a trauma surgeon, nurse, ER physician, a medical director and psychiatrist are different what is the same.
+If hospital policies allow by the end of Spring Quarter, I'll take you on tours of clinical areas such as a hospital ward, ICU, the Emergency Department, and other areas of interest.
 All of this is designed to give you a baseline understanding of what clinical care is like and how people who have devoted their lives to it think and feel.